Nasdanika/architecture/README.md

 ## Demo

-Link to the demo, demo docs - how it is done.
+TODO: Link to the demo, demo docs - how it is done.
 Short summary here.
 Composite.

-TODO - definitions of architecture an architecture development.
-Similarities with code and relationships with code.

 ## Components of Architecture Practice